-Employer: Jacqueline Lemaire (jlemaire@wisc.edu) she/her/hers, Trina McMahon (trina.mcmahon@wisc.edu) she/her/hers, Jake Vander Zanden (mjvanderzand@wisc.edu) he/him/his
+Employer: Jacqueline Lemaire (she/her), Prof Trina McMahon ( she/her), Jake Vander Zanden (he/him)

 Description:

-The McMahon and Vander Zanden Lab microbial observatory at the Center for Limnology is looking for one dedicated and inquisitive undergraduate student as a Research Technician to continue to add to the North Temperate Lakes Long Term Ecological Research long term data collection (NTL-LTER).
-This position is based between the Center for Limnology (CFL) Hasler Lab and Microbial Science Building in Madison, WI and will involve collecting water and biological samples in Lake Mendota.
-The student will assist in data collection and data management.
+The McMahon and Vander Zanden Lab microbial observatory at the Center for Limnology (CFL) is looking to hire a dedicated and inquisitive undergraduate student as a Research Technician to continue to add to the North Temperate Lakes Long Term Ecological Research long term data collection (NTL-LTER) on Lake Mendota, in Madison, Wisconsin.
+This position is based between the CFL Hasler Lab and Microbial Science Building in Madison, WI and will involve fieldwork and lab-work to collect water and biological samples in Lake Mendota.
+The student will additionally assist in data collection and data management.
 The McMahon lab has been studying harmful blue-green algae (cyanobacteria) blooms in Lake Mendota for 20 years.
 A summer student would continue this work through a combination of field work and lab work.
 The student will be a member of our summer Lake Mendota Microbial Observatory field crew that collects samples twice weekly, weather permitting by boat.

 The student will learn basic methods to measure water quality.
-Under the mentorship of a PhD student in Genetics and Lab Manager at the CFL, the summer student will collect water samples using a motorized boat at the deep hole (middle) of the lake, specifically for future DNA extraction and metagenomic sequencing.
-The student will assist in other lab projects such as isolating cyanobacteria and using microscopy to count invasive zooplankton.
-The student will learn how to prepare selective culture media, to maintain cultures on both solid media (agar) and in liquid.
-They will also learn how to identify cyanobacteria using a microscope.
-This work will contribute to our broader understanding of how cyanobacterial communities change across the summer season, with implications for production of potent toxins and degrading water quality
+Under the mentorship of a PhD student in Genetics and graduate student at the CFL, the summer student will collect water samples using a motorized boat at the deep hole (middle) of the lake, specifically for future DNA extraction and metagenomic sequencing of the samples.
+Additionally, limnological measurements are taken with sonde meters and secchi disks at the time of sampling.
+The student will assist in other lab projects within our team such as microscopy to count invasive zooplankton and cyanobacteria identification.
+This work will contribute to our broader understanding of how cyanobacterial communities change across the summer season, with implications for production of potent toxins and degrading water quality.
+Microbiome analysis is a possibility if the student is interested in learning data analysis techniques in RStudio.

 Independent projects will be developed in collaboration with mentors based on student’s interest within the field of microbial ecology, microbiology, and molecular biology.